Yazhou-Z/Yazhou-Z.github.io/_pages/about.md

   - /about.html

 ---
 I am a senior student majoring in BME and CS at the University of Hong Kong.
 In 2023, I spent a year at the [Redwood Theoretical Neuroscience Center](https://redwood.berkeley.edu/) at UC Berkeley.
-This fall, I will be starting as a PhD student at NYU, focusing on pain-related computational neuroscience.
+This fall, I will be a PhD student at NYU, focusing on pain-related computational neuroscience.
 (How to pronounce “Yazhou”(雅洲): like “Ya-Joe”)

 I am deeply passionate about understanding how the brain works.
 My research interests include perception, memory and the mechanism of neural disorders.
-I am happy to chat about my projects on attention modeling, cone mosaic arrangement, and attractor networks.
+I am happy to chat about my ongoing projects on attention modeling, cone mosaic arrangement, and attractor networks.
 Previously, I worked on EEG decoding for face recognition and MRI analysis for clinical applications.

 If you are a potential collaborator with similar interests, feel free to email me at *<a href="mailto: yazhou.laugh@gmail.com">yazhou.laugh@gmail.com</a>*.
 I am open to discussing my current projects or exploring potential cooperation.